MiracleChibuike/cyber-quiz/README.md

 ## Overview

-Welcome to the **Cyber Security Quiz App**!
-This web application is designed to test and improve your knowledge of cybersecurity.
-Whether you're a beginner looking to learn the basics or an expert wanting to test your knowledge, this app has something for everyone.
+Welcome to the **Cyber Security Quiz Website**!
+This website is designed to test and improve your knowledge of cybersecurity.
+Whether you're a beginner looking to learn the basics or an expert wanting to test your knowledge, this site has something for everyone.

 ## Features